-In Hong Kong, diabetes is an important public health issue.
-The Population Health Survey 2014/15 of the Department of Health collected data of both diagnosed and undiagnosed cases of diabetes through self-reporting of existing diagnosis and biomedical testing respectively.
-The survey observed that 3.8% of the persons aged 15 – 84 (4.6% for males; 3.2% for females) self-reported of having doctor-diagnosed diabetes and another 4.5% (6.0% for males; 3.2% for females) were previously undiagnosed but tested to have diabetes during health examination.
-Combining the self-reported doctor-diagnosed and biochemical testing detected cases, the total prevalence of diabetes among local population aged 15 – 84 was 8.4% (10.5% for males; 6.4% for females), with about half of them being undiagnosed before the survey.
+Population Health Survey 2020-22 of the Department of Health collected data of both self-reported doctor-diagnosed diabetes and with no self-reported history but raised blood glucose by biomedical testing.
+The survey observed that 5.4% of the persons aged 15 – 84 (7.3% for males; 3.6% for females) self-reported of having doctor-diagnosed diabetes and another 3.1% (3.8% for males; 2.5% for females) had no self-reported history but raised blood glucose by biochemical testing.
+Combining the self-reported doctor-diagnosed and biochemical testing detected cases, the total prevalence of diabetes or raised blood glucose among local population aged 15 – 84 was 8.5% (11.1% for males; 6.1% for females).

 Diabetes is a major cause of death in Hong Kong.
 In 2022, it claimed 661 registered deaths (provisional figures), and was the 11th

 leading cause of death in Hong Kong, accounting for about 1% of all registered deaths.